gingerly-ui/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-prints the sum of the two diagonals of a square matrix of integers
+sets the value of a pointer to a char.